grauds/clematis.doc/docs/clematis-explained/styling.md

 More information: [Angular Styling Components] (https://angular.dev/guide/components/styling#)

+### Layout

+Since it is an Angular based application, it uses [Angular Material](https://material.angular.io) for layouts, themes and ready-to-use components.

+For the layout in particular see [mat-grid-system](https://material.angular.io/components/grid-list/overview).

 ## Pomodoro

-The application is using React and Webpack, therefore the latter takes care of the [Leaner Style Sheets aka Less](https://lesscss.org) configuration.
+The application is using [React](https://react.dev) and [Webpack](https://webpack.js.org), therefore the latter takes care of the [Leaner Style Sheets aka Less](https://lesscss.org) configuration.
 Less allows variables, mixins, nested classes, operations, functions and many more if compared to convensional CSS.

 ### Less